EjiroLaurelD/altschool-cloud-exercises-1/Exercise3(creating users and groups)/exercise3.md

 # Exercise 3
 ## Creating users and groups
-We were asked to create three groups; admin, support and engineering but the admin group already existed so I created an administration group.
+We were asked to create three groups; admin, support and engineering but the admin group already exists by default so I created an administration group.
 1. I created three groups using
     ``` sudo groupadd administration```
     ``` sudo groupadd support```